- Travel and Places»

 Eventually, we ended up back on the same bus route after paying again, but at least we arrived.
 And, looking back, it wasn't as bad as it seemed.
 Rome is a friendly place, with locals who are approachable and who will do their utmost to help you.
 And the accommodation was excellent.
 Set in a historical building, it doesn't have a reception, but the excellent proprietors will meet you outside.
 Actually, it is just like having your own, elegant apartment in the centre of Rome.
 We almost felt like locals!

 In Love With Rome

 That night, we went back very late to our little hotel.
 Italy is a place of night owls.
 On the way back,we bought our first gelatos.
 Italian ice cream is delicious, much tastier than the equivalent back home.
 In Italy, it's what you do - it's almost like popping into the bar on the way back for a quick nightcap.
-I don't even know how many gelatos we ate during our trip.
-We didn't even care.
+I couldn't even cout how many gelatos we ate throughout our trip!

 Day Two - The Colosseum

 You can't go Rome without visiting the Colosseum - that would just be sacrilege.
 It's one of the greatest examples of architecture in the world.
 As a family, it was number one on our list of places to see in Italy's capital.